JCOMAIA/gate-repl/RAG_GATE.md

 3. **It does so cost-aware** — it escalates retrieval *only* on the queries that need it, not on every query.
 4. **Boundary:** it is a *control layer*, not a retriever.
-With no RAG under it, it answers nothing, and its accuracy ceiling equals the retriever's recall ceiling.
+With no RAG under it, it answers nothing, and it cannot raise the retriever's recall ceiling — it can only make the retriever *reach* that ceiling and tell the truth about the rest.
-   It controls RAG; it is not RAG, and it does not replace RAG.

 Everything below is the evidence for those four statements.